heikkilamarko/tasks-app/examples/README.md

 docker compose up --build -d
 ```

-### 4. Zitadel Configuration
+### 4. ZITADEL Configuration

-To configure Zitadel resources, execute the following commands:
+To configure ZITADEL resources, execute the following commands:

 1. Navigate to the `zitadel-configure` directory: